kanidm/kanidm/book/src/frequently_asked_questions.md

 practice.
 This can allow account hijacking, privilege escalation, credential disclosures, personal information leaks and more.

-We believe that the entire path between a client and the server must be protected at all times.
+We believe that the **entire** path between a client and the server must be protected at all times.
+This includes the path between load balancers or proxies and Kanidm.

 ### Can Kanidm authentication work without TLS?